 The attempt started in March, followed by a six month long dry spell of not progressing much till August where I started to put the plot down on paper and work on it.
 16th of August was when I had crossed 10,000 words milestone (And celebrated promptly!).
 Plotting and discipline worked.
 By 15th November, I reached the magic finish line of 82,000 words.
 By 18th November 2016, I could send the first draft to the editor for her initial comments (Addressing the Edit comments took the count further up but that is another matter).

-The end of 2016 saw me more confident and wiser about setting expectations, goals and working towards them.
+The end of 2016 saw me wiser and more confident about setting expectations, goals and working towards them.
 If you liked the above post, please share it and also feel free to add from your experiences.
 If you have a #beatingtheblues story about writing your draft, I would be delighted to read about it and learn more.
 Please comment below.